Mitch Albom: The Time Keeper

-The book focuses on the inventor of the world's first clock, who is punished for trying to measure God's greatest gift.
-He is banished to a cave for centuries and forced to listen to the voices of all who came after him seeking more days and years.
-Eventually, with his soul nearly broken, Father Time is granted his freedom along with a magical hourglass and a mission: a chance to redeem himself by teaching two earthly people the true meaning of time.
-He returns to our world now dominated by the hour and commences a journey with two unlikely partners: a teenage girl who is about to give up on life and a wealthy old businessman who wants to live forever.
-To save himself he must save them both.

 The First Phone Call from Heaven

 In 2013, Albom moved to a new publisher, HarperCollins, for the publication of his seventh book and fourth novel.
 In The First Phone Call From Heaven, the small town of Coldwater, Michigan, is thrust into the international spotlight when its citizens suddenly start receiving phone calls from deceased loved ones.
 Is it the greatest miracle ever or a massive hoax?
 Sully Harding, a grief-stricken single father recently released from prison, is determined to find the truth.
 The town is fictional and not the real Coldwater, Michigan, but Albom pays tribute to the real small town in the book's acknowledgements.
 The First Phone Call from Heaven received starred reviews from Publishers Weekly and Library Journal.

 The Magic Strings of Frankie Presto

-In 2015, Albom's fifth novel, The Magic Strings of Frankie Presto, was published by HarperCollins.
+Albom's fifth novel, The Magic Strings of Frankie Presto, was published by HarperCollins in 2015.
 His longest book at almost 400 pages, it chronicles the life and mysterious death of the fictional musician Frankie Presto, as narrated by the voice of Music.
-An orphan born in a burning church in Spain in 1936, Frankie is blessed with musical ability.
-At nine years old, Frankie is sent to America in the bottom of a boat.
-His only possession is an old guitar and six precious strings.
-His Forrest Gump-like journey takes him through the musical landscape of the 20th century, from classical to jazz to rock and roll super stardom, meeting and working with other greats like Hank Williams, Elvis Presley, Carole King, Little Richard, and even The Beatles.
-Real musicians including Tony Bennett, Wynton Marsalis, Paul Stanley, Darlene Love, and Ingrid Michaelson, lent their names to first-person passages to the book.

-An original 17-song soundtrack for the book was released by Republic Records four days before the book's release.
+An orphan born in a burning church in Spain in 1936, Frankie is blessed with musical ability: at nine years old, Frankie is sent to America in the bottom of a boat, his only possession being an old guitar and six precious strings.
+The Forrest Gump-like journey that follows takes him through the musical landscape of the 20th century, from classical to jazz to rock and roll super stardom, meeting and working with musical greats (like Hank Williams, Elvis Presley, Carole King, Little Richard, and The Beatles).
+Real musicians including Tony Bennett, Wynton Marsalis, Paul Stanley, Darlene Love, and Ingrid Michaelson, lent their names to first-person passages to the book, and an original 17-song soundtrack for the book was released by Republic Records four days before the book's release.
 It featured original songs written and performed by Albom and other artists including Sawyer Fredericks, Mat Kearney, Ingrid Michaelson, John Pizzarelli, and James Brent, interpreting Frankie Presto's "greatest hits", along with such older favorites featured in the novel such as Tony Bennett's "Lost in the Stars" and Dionne Warwick's "A House is Not a Home."